 In February 2017, the Company received regulatory approval for a normal course issuer bid to acquire up to 10.9 million of its common shares representing approximately up to 5% of its issued and outstanding common shares at that time.
 The bid commenced on February 8, 2017 and terminated on February 7, 2018, or on such earlier date as the bid was complete.
 The actual number of common shares purchased under the bid and the timing of any such purchases was at the Company's discretion.
 Purchases under the bid shall not exceed 86,128 common shares per day.
 The Company will pay the prevailing market price at the time of purchase for all common shares purchased under the bid, and all common shares purchased by the Company will be returned to treasury and cancelled.
 For the year ended December 31, 2017, the Company purchased 2.6 million shares for CAD\$213,700 with an average price of CAD\$0.08 per share, of which 2.5 million common shares have been cancelled and the remaining common shares were cancelled in February 2018.
-Subsequent to December 31, 2017, a further 86,000 common shares for CAD\$6,450 were purchased at an average price of CAD\$0.08 per share and which were all cancelled in February 2018.
+In January 2018, a further 86,000 common shares for CAD\$6,450 were purchased at an average price of CAD\$0.08 per share and which were all cancelled in February 2018.

 On April 21, 2017, the Company closed a private placement for 3.8 million flow through common shares at CAD\$0.13 per share for gross proceeds of CAD\$500,000.
-Finder fees were comprised of CAD\$32,500 in cash and 250,000 warrants; each warrant is exercisable to acquire one non-flow through common share at an exercise price of CAD\$0.15 per share until April 21, 2019.
+Funds of CAD\$437,000 remain for flow through purposes.